ganeti/ganeti/man/gnt-instance.rst

     The default value is ``mac_override,sys_boot,sys_module,sys_time``.

+lxc\_devices
+    Valid for the LXC hypervisor.

+    This option specifies the list of devices that can be accessed from inside of the LXC container.
+    Each value of this option must have the same form as the lxc.cgroup.devices.allow configuration parameter of
+    **lxc.container.conf**\(5).
+It consists of the type(a: all,
+    b: block, c: character), the major-minor pair, and the access type sequence(r: read, w: write, m: mknod), e.g. "c 1:3 rw".
+    If you'd like to allow the LXC container to access /dev/null and /dev/zero with read-write access, you can set this parameter to:
+    "c 1:3 rw,c 1:5 rw".
+    The LXC hypervisor drops all direct device access by default, so if you want to allow the LXC container to access an additional device which is not included in the default value of this parameter, you have to set this parameter manually.

+    By default, this parameter contains (/dev/null, /dev/zero, /dev/full, /dev/random, /dev/urandom, /dev/aio, /dev/tty,
+    /dev/console, /dev/ptmx and first block of Unix98 PTY slaves) with read-writable(rw) access.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a